-Do | Have To Provide Health Care For Interns?
+Do I Have To Provide Health Care For Interns?

-Most students are covered by their parents' or guardians' health care plans or they obtain it through their schools.
-However some employers may still be required to offer coverage under the Affordable Care Act.
-Please consult your company's lawyer for guidance.
+No, most students are covered by their parents' or guardians' health care plans or they obtain it through their schools.

 How Long Are Internships?

 Typically, internships last 10 to 12 weeks and run on the same timeline as semesters: fall (August through December), spring (January through May), and summer (May through August).
 However, your internship program can be customized to fit your needs.
 For example, if you have a two-month project that calls for additional help, search for interns who want to work in that timeline.